leafi/love-eclipse-ldt/README.md

 4. Click Add...
 5. Browse to the .zip file you downloaded
 6. Just use that, basically.
 It should work.
 Open an Issue if it doesn't!
+7. ...And if this isn't a brand new project from the default template, then you **also** need to go in the build path options (right-click project on left, click Properties, then go to Lua > Build Path) and on the Libraries tab, click Add Library... and add the execution environment zip.
+Sorry, just discovered that myself.

 # Building it yourself